 Once the staggered starts have ended for each course, you will no longer be able to participate in that course.

-Prior to 5pm Thursday 15 June 2017, you can change your distance by logging into your account and changing your registration type.
+Prior to 5pm, Thursday 13 June 2019, you can change your distance by logging into your account and changing your registration type.
 (Please note: you may be required to pay an additional registration amount if you are changing to a longer course and you will not receive a refund if you downgrade to a shorter course).
+If you miss this cut off then please visit the registration tent on the morning of the ride before you start and let us know which distance you will be changing to.

 Rest stops** are located at: